n3rdopolis/kf5/README.txt

 cd kf5
-git submodule sync --recursive git submodule init git submodule update --recursive --force git pull
+git submodule sync --recursive git submodule init git submodule update --recursive --force --remote git pull

+and then run
+git pull
+git submodule update --recursive --force --remote

+to update to the latest KDE modules if you ever need to.
+This works on Git 1.8.2 and later, where submodule branches are supported